Digital Switchover (Disclosure of Information) Act 2007: Disclosure

-Further specification of the information that can be disclosed is given by Statutory Instrument.
+Further specification of the information that can be disclosed is given by statutory instrument, the Digital Switchover (Disclosure of Information) Act 2007 (Prescription of Information) Order 2007 (SI 2007/1768).

-It is a crime to disclose information received under the Act, other than in summary form.
+It is a crime to disclose information received under the act, other than in summary form.
 An offender can be sentenced on summary conviction to up to six months' imprisonment and a fine of up to £5,000.
 If convicted on indictment in the Crown Court and offender can be sentenced to up to two years' imprisonment and an unlimited fine.

 If the offence is committed by a body corporate and with the consent or connivance of an officer, director or manager, that person is also guilty of an offence.

 Territorial extent

-The Act is extended by an Order in Council to the Isle of Man.
+The act is extended by an Order in Council to the Isle of Man.